gohugoio/hugo/docs/content/templates/list.md

 ---

-A list template is any template that will be used to render multiple pieces of content in a single html page (with the exception of the [homepage](/layout/homepage) which has a dedicated template).
+A list template is any template that will be used to render multiple pieces of content in a single HTML page (with the exception of the [homepage](/layout/homepage) which has a dedicated template).

 We are using the term list in its truest sense, a sequential arrangement